LiberTEM/LiberTEM/prototypes/K2/uint12-decode/README.rst

 Exploring the compiled result
 -----------------------------

 Have a look at <https://godbolt.org/>.
-Copy and paste the code, select language and compiler, and see what machine code is generated.
+Select language and compiler, copy and paste the code, and see what machine code is generated.

 Conclusion